What is the Finish in leather production?

 - If the crosslinker is missing, the finishing is susceptible to wear.

 - If the finish is too hard, this can lead to cracking.
 When the leather is bent, there are microbreaks which make the leather appear greyish.
 Usually in the depths of the grain.
+If the finish is much too hard, the grain cracks or round cracks get visible in the finished surface.

 A greyish cracking in the folds of the leather appear when the chosen binder is too hard.